snss231/tp/docs/UserGuide.md

 * You can add multiple tags to a contact for easier management, as some students/TAs might be taking your other modules too.
 Just put t/ before every tag!

-* Make sure the contact's email is in the correct format, i.e. abd@u.nus.edu &#9989, abd@kk &#10060
+* Make sure the contact's email is in the correct format, with an `@` and a domain name, i.e. abd@example.com :smiley:

 * Make sure the contact's phone number is at least 3 digits long!
 Phone numbers with > 8 digits are allowed since international phone numbers have different numbers of digits.
 </div>